 After he began to revive, he was visited by his youngest brother, Mr. Israel Brainerd, a student at Yale College; who having heard of his extreme illness, went from hence to Boston, in order to see him.
 This visit was attended with a mixture of joy and sorrow to Mr. Brainerd.
-He greatly rejoiced to see his brother, especially because he had desired an opportunity of some religious conversation with him before he died.
-But this meeting was attended with sorrow, as his brother brought him the tidings of his sister Spencer's death at Haddam; a sister, between whom and him had long subsisted a peculiar dear whom and him had long subsisted a peculiar dear affection, and much intimacy in spiritual matters.
+He greatly rejoiced to see his brother, especially because be had desired an opportunity of some religious conversation with him before he died.
+But this meeting was attended with sorrow, as his brother brought him the tidings of his sister Spencer's death at Haddam; a sister, between whom and him had long subsisted a peculiar dear affection, and much intimacy in spiritual matters.
 He had heard nothing of her sickness till this report of her death.
 But he had these comforts together with the tidings, a confidence of her being gone to heaven, and an expectation of his soon meeting her there.-His brother continued with him until he left the town, and came with him from thence to Northampton.